Review: DIVERGE (2016)

 Going into the past to change the future.
 It’s an old plot device to be sure, but one that can be played out so many different ways.
 With his first feature film, DIVERGE, James Morrison goes for a slow, thoughtful approach with a lot to say about personal responsibility and corporate greed.

 Chris (Ivan Sandomire) roams the post-apocalyptic wasteland caring for his wife Anna (Erin Cunningham) who suffers from the disease that wiped out most of humanity.
 He’s given a chance to not only save her but all of humanity.
-But it means traveling into the past to confront the man responsible for the plague’s spread, himself.
+But it means travelling into the past to confront the man responsible for the plague’s spread, himself.

 At its, core DIVERGE is “equal parts science fiction and morality tale, DIVERGE tells the story of how the choices of one can have dire consequences for all.”
 It’s also about redemption, sacrifice and the greed of pharmaceutical companies that put profits ahead of human lives.
 It’s a serious film filled with heavy questions and ideas that will leave you asking questions of your own.